 Exploring the Future of Biblical Studies

 As part of the conference celebrating the work of Fr.
-Olivier-Thomas Venard, the Armenian composer Michel Petrossian will orchestrate the inaugural performance of his newly written choral anthem on Tuesday April 2, 2019 at the Eck Visitor Center.
-The concert will be preceded by a talk given by Fr.
+Olivier-Thomas Venard, the French-Armenian composer Michel Petrossian will introduce the première performance of his newly written musical composition for voices and instruments on Tuesday April 2, 2019 at the Eck Visitor Center.
+Beginning at 7:00pm, the concert will be preceded by a talk given by Fr.
 Venard.